 The Certificate in Pre-Nursing Qualifications (CPNQ) prepares students to enter professional nursing programs, the graduates of which sit for a national registered nurse (RN) exam.
-This certificate includes General Education Requirements (GER) in communication, computation and human relations.
+This certificate includes anatomy/physiology and other science classes as well as General Education Requirements (GER) in communication, computation and human relations.
 The listed courses provide preparation for successful application to most nursing programs.

 This program requires 52 credit hours of course work:

 - For the 19 credits hours of General Education Requirements (GERs), refer to the most current UAS academic catalog